haolam93/Data-wrangling-with-R/README.md

 In terms of data visualization, I used both Tableau and SAS Viya to transform complex datasets into actionable insights.
 Additionally, I applied descriptive analytics techniques using Excel to address real estate buyer advocacy challenges.

-My predictive modeling expertise includes the use of R and SAS Enterprise Miner to build and evaluate models for online car sales, along with customer segmentation and association rule mining.
+My predictive modeling expertise includes the use of R, Python and SAS Enterprise Miner to build and evaluate models for online car sales, along with customer segmentation, income and association rule mining.
 I also explored Python to build decision tree models for wine classification and image classification tasks.
 My AI-driven initiatives include building a chatbot using Dialogflow CX and classifying comments using Large Language Models (LLMs) in Python.

 Finally, I conducted Azure cost analysis and budgeting, further demonstrating my ability to manage cloud-based resources effectively.